One gateway. Seven providers.

 Design the canonical format first.

 Every adapter translates to and from one internal message + token format.
-If you let the provider format leak into your application code, you have already lost.
-Spend the first day on the canonical format; everything else follows.
+If the provider format leaks one level above the adapter, the architecture has already failed.
+The canonical types are the contract; everything else is detail.

 Adapters should be stateless and small.

 Each adapter is a pure function.
 No client objects holding state, no shared connection pools, no singleton anything.
-Stateless adapters are testable, swappable, and free of subtle bugs.
+Stateless adapters are testable, swappable, and free of the subtle bugs that appear in long-lived serverless processes.

 Fail over before the first token.

-If you start streaming and then a provider dies, you cannot un-stream.
-So the router opens the connection, waits for the first chunk, and only then commits.
+Once you start streaming to the browser, you cannot un-stream.
+The router opens the connection, waits for the first chunk, and only then commits.
 If the first chunk fails, it tries the next engine.
-Users see one stream.
+Users see one continuous stream.

 Need something like this built?